 8. There are always enough people to help a wasteful person squander his resources, but none may be there to help him during the resultant season of poverty.
 Nobody helped the prodigal son after he had wasted his possessions with prodigal living and a severe famine came upon the land (Luke 15:13-14).
 All his fair-weather friends abandoned him.

-He was forced to go and work in a piggery, hoping to eat food meant for pigs, but he wasn’t given (Luke 15:15-16).
+He was forced to go and work in a piggery, hoping to eat the food meant for pigs, but he wasn’t given it (Luke 15:15-16).
 If the prodigal son was a Jew, he must have been a shame to himself and his family, because Jews would never touch or keep pigs.
 Pigs were considered unclean (Leviticus 11:7).
-“Young people who obey the law are wise; those who seek out worthless companions bring shame to their parents” (Proverbs 28:7 New Living Translation).
+“Young people who obey the law are wise; those with wild friends bring shame to their parents” (Proverbs 28:7 New Living Translation).

 It doesn’t matter how far you’ve gone from God, repent of your sins and return to God.
 God is faithful and just to forgive you your sins and cleanse you from all unrighteousness (1 John 1:9).
 No matter how deep the stain of your sins, God can remove it and make you as clean as freshly fallen snow.
 Even if you’re stained as red as crimson, He can make you as white as wool (Isaiah 1:18).
 Stop running away from God.
 Whoever comes to Jesus, He shall not cast out (John 6:37).